Safety plans

 If you meet the above definition, then you are an 'adventure tourism operator' under the Health and Safe at Work (Adventure Activities) Regulations.

-This means you must be registered with Worksafe New Zealand, and use an approved audit provider to audit your safety plan.
+This means you must be registered with WorkSafe New Zealand and use a WorkSafe Recognised Safety Auditor to audit your safety plan.
 Failure to do so may incur a fine of up to $250,000.
-See the Worksafe guidance for businesses for a list of providers.
+See the WorkSafe guidance for businesses for a list of recognised providers.

 See Support Adventure for more information.
 This site has been set up by the Tourism Industry Association and Outdoors New Zealand as a source of safety guidance for adventure tourism operators.

-If your concession application is approved, you will be required to provide, to DOC, a copy of the certificate of audit before you commence the activity.
+If your concession application is approved, you will be required to provide DOC with a copy of the certificate of audit before you commence the activity.

 If you do not meet the definition